kzu/kzu.github.io/_posts/2015-07-18-introducing-msbuilder.md

 for my task at hand.

-For example, say you want to do something [interesting with project references](http://www.cazzulino.com/smarter-project-references.html) that requires you to know precisly what's going on in the built-in targets after project and assembly references are resolved.
+For example, say you want to do something [interesting with project references](http://www.cazzulino.com/smarter-project-references.html) that requires you to know precisely what's going on in the built-in targets after project and assembly references are resolved.
 You can just create a console app, install the package

     install-package MSBuilder.DumpItems

-and edit the .csproj to dump items AfterBuild for inspection of the items built by one of the [many targets involving ResolveReferences](https://github.com/Microsoft/msbuild/blob/master/src/XMakeTasks/Microsoft.Common.CurrentVersion.targets#L1327), such as the [_ResolvedProjectReferencePaths](https://github.com/Microsoft/msbuild/blob/master/src/XMakeTasks/Microsoft.Common.CurrentVersion.targets#L1527) which looks kinda interesting:
+and edit the .csproj to dump items on AfterBuild for inspection of the items built by one of the [many targets involving ResolveReferences](https://github.com/Microsoft/msbuild/blob/master/src/XMakeTasks/Microsoft.Common.CurrentVersion.targets#L1327), such as the [_ResolvedProjectReferencePaths](https://github.com/Microsoft/msbuild/blob/master/src/XMakeTasks/Microsoft.Common.CurrentVersion.targets#L1527) which looks kinda interesting: